aai-research-lab/aai-research-lab.github.io/README.md

 ✉️ potegbulu [at] toromail.csudh.edu
 🌐 [LinkedIn](https://www.linkedin.com/in/prince-otegbulu-30b2773b9)

-Prince is a student at the California Academy of Math and Science and a Research Assistant at AAI Research Lab.
+Prince is a student at the California Academy of Mathematics and Science and a Research Assistant at AAI Research Lab, where he focuses on computational biology.
+He is passionate about applying computational methods to disease prediction and advancing data-driven approaches to complex biomedical challenges.

 ### Victory Unegbu — Research Assistant